nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M06 - Web Basics and Spring MVC/L1 - What is MVC and Spring MVC.md

 In this lesson, we'll start looking into the web aspects of Spring.

-The relevant module you need to import when you're starting with this lesson is: [m6-what-is-spring-mvc-lesson-start](https://github.com/eugenp/learn-spring/tree/module6/m6-what-is-spring-mvc-lesson-start)
+The relevant module for this lesson is: [what-is-spring-mvc-lesson-end](https://github.com/nbicocchi/spring-boot-course/tree/module6/what-is-spring-mvc-lesson-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [m6-what-is-spring-mvc-lesson-end](https://github.com/eugenp/learn-spring/tree/module6/m6-what-is-spring-mvc-lesson-end)

 ## Spring MVC